Skip to content

 Attribution activity has remained stable over time

-The number of cyber incidents and the number of (technical and political) attributions varies considerably over time (see graph), but the ratio of recorded cyber operations and attributions remains relatively stable.
+The number of cyber incidents and the number of (technical, political and legal) attributions varies considerably over time (see graph), but the ratio of recorded cyber operations and attributions remains relatively stable.

 Attribution processes become quicker over time; Exceptions prove the rule